oren/cookbook-strength-athletes/README.md

 2. Middle

-On a skillet, sautÃ© with sesame oil and add chopped onions until they are golden.
+On a skillet, sauté with sesame oil and add chopped onions until they are golden.
 Add small chicken slices until it's cooked.
 Add broccoli, a few eggs, 1 tbs of soy sauce and rice vinegar.
 Turn the hit off and grad the Yamaimo on top of everything.

 3. Top